meejah/magic-wormhole-protocols/file-transfer-protocol.md

 # File-Transfer Protocol

 The `bin/wormhole` tool uses a Wormhole to establish a connection, then speaks a file-transfer -specific protocol over that Wormhole to decide how to transfer the data.
 This application-layer protocol is described here.

-All application-level messages are dictionaries, which are JSON-encoded and and UTF-8 encoded before being handed to `wormhole.send` (which then encrypts them before sending through the rendezvous server to the peer).
+All application-level messages are dictionaries, which are JSON-encoded and UTF-8 encoded before being handed to `wormhole.send` (which then encrypts them before sending through the rendezvous server to the peer).

 ## Sender

 `wormhole send` has two main modes: file/directory (which requires a non-wormhole Transit connection), or text (which does not).

 If the sender is doing files or directories, its first message contains just a `transit` key, whose value is a dictionary with `abilities-v1` and `hints-v1` keys.
 These are given to the Transit object, described below.

 Then it sends a message with an `offer` key.
 The offer contains exactly one of:

 * `message`: the text message, for text-mode
 * `file`: for file-mode, a dict with: